-This document is a series of first-hand accounts concerning the activity of four natural springs in the area of the Eloise Butler Wildflower Garden and Bird Sanctuary in Theodore Wirth Park, Minneapolis, covering the time period 1934 to 1990.
+This document features a series of first-hand accounts concerning the activity of four natural springs in the area of the Eloise Butler Wildflower Garden and Bird Sanctuary in Theodore Wirth Park, Minneapolis, covering the time period 1916 to the present.

 For more details on one of those four - the Great Medicine Spring, and the rejuvenation work carried out on it by the Friends of the Wild Flower Garden, see this document - Great Medicine Spring.